chizy7/ThinkIt/README.md

 - [x] Does your web app work?
 - [x] Provide a test link where users can test out application
 - [x] Database included (real time database).
+- [x] Users can access the homepage.
+- [x] Can see the number of users who have taken the quiz on homepage.
+- [x] Users can take the quiz.
+- [x] Users can view the results after taking the quiz.

 ## Visuals (PowerPoint Presentation and Walkthrough GIFs)